NHL Announces COVID-19 Protocols for 2022-23 Season

-NHL announces COVID-19 protocols for 2022-23 season originally appeared on NBC Sports Chicago
+NHL announces COVID-19 protocols for 2022-23 season originally appeared on NBC Sports Washington

 The NHL and NHL Players’ Association announced their COVID-19 protocols for the 2022-23 season on Wednesday.